-Tree of Life Reflection (10%): Based on Farrell, ch.
-2, this assignment asks you to first provide an outline of your teaching life in the form of a tree-of-life (a model is shown in Farrell's book) and then to write 500 to 700 word essay highlighting two or three points in your life that have had a significant impact on who you are as a teacher and why these moments are important.
+Tree of Life Reflection (15%): Based on Farrell, ch.
+2, this assignment asks you to first provide an outline of your teaching life in the form of a tree-of-life (a model is shown in Farrell's book) and then to write a 500- to 700-word version of your own Tree-of-Life story about yourself as a teacher.
 This should be prepared before the first class meeting.

-Reflective Journal (10%): This is a weekly journal that you will keep in a Google Doc to be shared with your instructor and selected other students.
+Reflective Journal (25%): This is a weekly journal that you will keep in a Google Doc to be shared with your instructor and other students.
 In it you can record critical incidents from your teaching practice (see Farrell, ch.
 4 regarding critical incidents) or reflect on your practice in other ways.
 A guide to topics/issues you might consider writing about will be provided.
 We will also discuss strategies for making journal use effective in the first class.